Object Segmentations

 Overlaying a mask on the image

-The block below tints mask pixels with a soft red, then renders the original image and the tinted overlay side-by-side.
-The matplotlib render is commented out so the gallery doesn’t redistribute stimulus content – uncomment it to inspect the overlay locally.
+The matplotlib render itself is kept commented so the gallery does not redistribute stimulus content; uncomment it to inspect the overlay locally.

 import numpy as np